-AI startup Appier gets $33M Series C from investors including SoftBank Group, Line Corp and Naver
+AI startup Appier gets $33M Series C from investors, including SoftBank Group, Line Corp. and Naver

 For example, one cosmetics company uses Appier software to synchronize data from across different departments and sources, including retail sales and its apps.
 CrossX helps its marketing team figure out how to increase customer engagement, while Axion gives them more detailed insight into groups of customers, including which ones are most likely to turn into repeat customers and when they will probably want to buy products again.

-Appier currently works with three main categories of businesses: consumer brands, e-commerce companies that already have a lot of user data and want to add more prediction layers, and mobile commerce or game developers that need to figure out user engagement patterns for online-to-offline services or in-game behavior.
+Appier currently works with three main categories of businesses: consumer brands, e-commerce companies that already have a lot of user data and want to add more prediction layers and mobile commerce or game developers that need to figure out user engagement patterns for online-to-offline services or in-game behavior.

 In a prepared statement, Ren Tanaka, SoftBank Group’s corporate officer and deputy head of business, said “AI, combined with big data, IoT and other disruptive technologies, is going to create an impact on the world that will be bigger than the Industrial Revolution.
 We are already starting to see AI generate benefits in many parts of our lives and believe it also has a great role to play within the enterprise.
 Appier’s approach to AI for the enterprise is unique and we look forward to partnering with them as they build exciting new AI solutions for business.”